MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/gcvt-s.md

 *digits*<br/>
 Number of significant digits stored.

-## Return Value
+## Return value

 Zero if successful.
-If a failure occurs due to an invalid parameter (see the following table for invalid values), the invalid parameter handler is invoked as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If a failure occurs due to an invalid parameter (see the following table for invalid values), the invalid parameter handler is invoked as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, an error code is returned.
 Error codes are defined in Errno.h.
-For a listing of these errors, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).
+For a listing of these errors, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../errno-doserrno-sys-errlist-and-sys-nerr.md).

-### Error Conditions
+### Error conditions

 |*buffer*|*sizeInBytes*|*value*|*digits*|Return|Value in *buffer*|
 |--------------|-------------------|-------------|--------------|------------|-----------------------|